aigents/aigents-java/doc/aigents_server.md

 * Using raw TCP/IP protocols via sockets, as discussed earlier - available at **aigents.com:1123** and for proprietary servers both;
 * Using HTTP/HTTPS web servcice as discussed earlier - available at https://aigents.com/al? and for proprietary servers both - as discussed below:

-1. To get reports on any user analytivs on public networks based on blockchain technology such as Steemit, Golos or Ethereum with demo Aigents service, use the following flow:\
+1. To get reports on any user analytics on public networks based on blockchain technology such as Steemit, Golos or Ethereum with demo Aigents service, use the following flow:\
 	Logout prompt (recommended to do in the beginning of the session since long idle time to start new session unconditionally):
 	```
 	https://aigents.com/al?my logout